Life Insurance vs. Disability Insurance

 Similarities Between Life Insurance and Disability Insurance

-In addition to both life and disability insurance being offered by many insurance companies, the structure of their contractual agreements is also similar.
-Insurance companies use large-scale probability analysis to determine the risk that an individual will likely trigger a payment from their policy – whether that is a premature death, an injury or an illness-triggered disability.
+Life and disability insurance generally have similarly constructed contractual agreements.
+Insurance companies use large-scale probability analysis to determine the risk of an individual triggering a payment from their policy – whether that is a premature death, an injury or an illness-triggered disability.
 Age, location, health, hobbies and employment all factor into these calculations.

 Both types of insurance are meant as financial safety nets.
 They aren’t medical insurance or medical benefits that seek to fix or solve any underlying insurance triggers.
 These policies are meant to offset the current or future loss of income.
 When considering policies like these, it is important to consider your financial responsibilities and needs in the context of the policies’ cost.